 Your personal information may be used in order to:

-For the purposes set out above, the Proprietor may disclose your personal information to organisations outside the Proprietor.
-Your personal information may be disclosed to these organisations only in relation to this site, and the Proprietor takes reasonable steps to ensure that these organisations are bound by confidentiality and privacy obligations in relation to the protection of your personal information.
+In order to deliver the services you require or for the purposes set out above, the Company may disclose your personal information to organisations outside the Company.
+Your personal information may be disclosed to these organisations only in relation to this site, and the Company takes reasonable steps to ensure that these organisations are bound by confidentiality and privacy obligations in relation to the protection of your personal information.
 These organisations may carry out or provide:

 In addition, we may disclose your personal information to: